wevote/WeVoteCordova/README.md

     ```
    If you have installation troubles, you can run `buildSymLinks` as often as you need to,
    since the script cleans out conflicting links that might already in place, before adding in the new links.

-5. **ONLY IF the install fails** with a pod (CocoaPods) error:
+8. **ONLY IF the install fails** with a pod (CocoaPods) error:

    Try:
    ```
    brew update
    brew upgrade
    pod repo update
    ```

-12. Check that cordova requirements have been met (No errors means success)
+9. Check that cordova requirements have been met (No errors means success)
     ```
     stevepodell@Steves-MBP-M1-Dec2021 WeVoteCordova % cd www
     stevepodell@Steves-MBP-M1-Dec2021 www % sudo npm install -g ios-deploy

     added 1 package, and audited 2 packages in 13s

    found 0 vulnerabilities
    stevepodell@Steves-MBP-M1-Dec2021 www % cordova requirements

     Requirements check results for android:
     Java JDK: installed 17.0.0
     Android SDK: installed true
     Android target: installed android-Q,android-28,android-27,android-26,android-25,android-24,android-23
     Gradle: installed /usr/local/Cellar/gradle/7.2/bin/gradle

     Requirements check results for ios:
     Apple macOS: installed darwin
     Xcode: installed 13.0
     ios-deploy: installed 1.10.0
     CocoaPods: installed 1.11.0
     stevepodell@Steves-MBP-M1-Dec2021 www %
     ```
-14. Run the WeVoteCordova app from XCode.
+10. Run the WeVoteCordova app from XCode.

      In Xcode, Click File/Open and select `/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/` to open the project in xCode.

-15. The final step is to start the simulator
+11. The final step is to start the simulator

      Select a simulator that you would like to see the code executing on.
 In the example below, we have selected the iPhone 11 Pro Max.
 Then press the Play (Triangular) button, and
      a minute or two later you should get the WeVoteCordova app running in a simulator.
      ![ScreenShot](docs/images/XCodeOpenedAndReady.png)
-     Note: This screen shot shows the logging with the developer option `LOG_RENDER_EVENTS: true,` set in the webapp.
+     Note: This screenshot shows the logging with the developer option `LOG_RENDER_EVENTS: true,` set in the webapp.

      **At this point you have a fully working Cordova iOS build.**

-16. **ONLY IF NEEDED:** (We hope this step is not necessary.)
+12. **ONLY IF NEEDED:** (We hope this step is not necessary.)
 If the Cordova iOS app loads the html page (White "Loading We Vote" on blue),
 but crashes in a JQuery regex, and logs `SyntaxError: Invalid regular expression: range out of order in character class`,
  and never advances to the first React page in the WebApp: